ronakmehta1989/ActionBar/README.md

 This projects aims to provide a reusable action bar component.
 The action bar pattern is well documented at [Android Patterns](http://www.androidpatterns.com/uap_pattern/action-bar).

+This is extended version of [Johan Nilsson's ActionBar](https://github.com/johannilsson/android-actionbar).
+Old repository didn't updates for a long time.
+I made a new one with cookies! :)

 The action bar component is an [Library Project](http://developer.android.com/tools/projects/projects-eclipse.html).
 This means that there's no need to copy-paste resources into your own project, simply add the action bar component as a reference to any project.

 Need icons to your action bar?
 [Official Android icons library](http://developer.android.com/design/downloads/index.html).